-I,State College ha , understand that a student or ead an incident during delivery of routine dental care, employee at Daytona exposure of this exposure may p may currently be student/employee to my blood/body fluid.
-I also und lace the individual at risk of contracting any bloodbody present in my body fluids.
-I therefore provide the form health status. derstand that orne pathogo nt this ens that y reason to believe you have been exposed Hepatitis C within the last six months? □ Yes □ No Have you been a sexually transmi □ Yes □ No Have you injected (i.e. insulin, etc.) □ Yes □ No Are you infected □ Yes □ No Does your lifestyle put you at risk of contracting HIV? □No Have you been hospitalized within the last year? □ Yes □ Have you had surgery during the last year? □ Yes □ No Have you ever had a blood transfusion? □ Yes □ No Please check or ne of the following statements: I hereby consent to any serological tests that are deemed necessary, including HIV testing, at my own expense.
-I hereby consent to any serological tests deemed necessary except HIV, at my own expense. □ I re efuse any and all serological testing.
+I,, understand that a student or employee at Daytona State College had an incident during delivery of routine dental care, which involved an exposure of this student/employee to my blood/body fluid.
+I also understand that this exposure may place the individual at risk of contracting any bloodborne pathogens that may currently be present in my body fluids.
+I therefore provide the following information with respect to my health status.

+Please check one of the following statements:

+- I hereby consent to any serological tests that are deemed necessary, including HIV testing, at my own expense. - I hereby consent to any serological tests deemed necessary except HIV, at my own expense. - I refuse any and all serological testing.

 To the best of my knowledge, I have answered the above questions honestly.

-Signature: Date e:
+Signature: Date:

-SCHOOL OF DENTAL SCIENCES DENTAL ASSISTING PROGRAM DRESS CODE POLICY
+SCHOOL OF DENTAL SCIENCES DENTAL HYGIENE PROGRAM DRESS CODE POLICY